 - a bit of extra time and space to prepare the posters

 - copies of (enlarged) images from library books or internet

 - different colours card and paper

 - tools: blu-tack/ tape/ stapler/ scissors/ guillotine/ ruler/ glue stick

 What to do:

 Take an image you choose and look how you can make it 3D.
 Place it on the poster.
 Find slogans referring to reading and books and cut and paste them to the poster.
 Don’t be shy, make it funny or unusual or even scary.
 Use book stories or magazines articles to make your poster more adventurous.
-Copy ideas from this website display and use them to your own advantage, it will make me proud; photos are welcome.
+Copy ideas from this website display and use them to your own advantage, it will make me proud.

 This display contains all the elements I describe in: Tips for creating displays.
 I used unusual colour schemes, created 3D effects, used the offcuts to connect images and text and stepped out of the box of traditional thinking while letting my imagination grow wild.